 Biology and life history Codling moth overwinters as mature larvae in silken cocoons (hybernaculi) spun under loose bark, in the soil, or in litter at the base of the tree.
-Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom.
+Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom of the apple variety 'Red Delicious'.
 Adults are active only at dusk and dawn and lay eggs on leaves, or occasionally on fruit.

 The larvae may overwinter in the cocoon, or they may emerge in 2 to 3 weeks as a new flight of adults.
 These adults are active in July and August.
 In warm areas, there may even be a third generation.
 Larvae of this brood often penetrate fruit but do not complete development before harvest or the onset of winter.

 Sampling and thresholds The development of codling moth can be predicted by the accumulation of heat units, or degree-days using phenology models.
 By knowing the stage of the insect, we can target management to specific life stages that are susceptible.
 For codling moth, that means that treatments against the eggs or the wandering larvae during the brief period between egg hatch and the time when the larva is able to penetrate the fruit where it is protected.
 Phenology model recommendations can originate with your local Extension resource, crop consultant, software system, or use of an online degree-day calculator.
 It is important to make sure that you are using an appropriate tool/model for your region.
 Homeowners can also benefit from use of degree-day models to predict management timing.